GerardGascon/Custom-Steam-Platform-Toolkit/README.md

 extending the functionality and/or using this package in your project.

 ## Installation

-> [!NOTE]
-> The is still under development, it may not work at all at the moment.

 If you want to add it to your project, you may refer to this [file](Packages/com.geri.platformtoolkit.steam/Documentation~/installation.md).